-Rattled world 'at war' with coronavirus as deaths surge in Italy
+Rattled world 'at war' with coronavirus as deaths surge in Italy, France

 “And our society, which had grown used to changes that expand our possibilities of knowledge, health and life, now finds itself at war to defend all we have taken for granted.”

-There was particular alarm in Italy, which has experienced an unusually high death rate - 2,978 from 35,713 cases - and was calling on student and retired doctors to help an overwhelmed health service.
+There was particular alarm in Italy, which has experienced an unusually high death rate - nearly 3,000 from 35,713 cases.
+It has called on student and retired doctors to help an overwhelmed health service.

 On Wednesday Italy reported 475 new deaths, the biggest increase since the outbreak started and the highest one-day total posted by any nation.

-Around the world, rich and poor alike saw lives turned upside down as events were canceled, shops stripped, workplaces emptied, streets deserted, schools shut and travel minimized.
+Around the world, rich and poor alike saw lives turned upside down as events were cancelled, shops stripped, workplaces emptied, streets deserted, schools shut and travel minimized.

 “Cleanliness is important, but here it’s not easy,” said Marcelle Diatta, a 41-year-old mother of four in Senegal, where announcements rang from loudspeakers urging people to wash hands but water was often cut off in her suburb.

-The crisis has created a wave of solidarity in some countries, with neighbors, families and colleagues coming together to look after the most needy, including dropping supplies at the doors of those forced to stay inside.
+The crisis has created a wave of solidarity in some countries, with neighbours, families and colleagues coming together to look after the most needy, including dropping supplies at the doors of those forced to stay inside.

-Around Spain, applause and the banging of pots ring out in evenings at 8 p.m. as self-isolated neighbors express gratitude to health services.
-In several countries, stores began reserving special times for elderly shoppers.
+Around Spain, applause and the banging of pots ring out in evenings at 8 p.m. as self-isolating neighbours express gratitude to health services.
+In several countries, stores began reserving special times for elderly shoppers to help keep the most vulnerable away from those who might infect them.

-The United States, which closed its border with Canada except for essential travel, sent its two military hospital ships - Comfort and Mercy - to the New York harbor and the West Coast, while the Swedish military is setting up a field hospital near Stockholm.
+The United States, which closed its border with Canada except for essential travel, was sending its two military hospital ships - Comfort and Mercy - to New York’s harbor and the West Coast, while the Swedish military is setting up a field hospital near Stockholm.

-U.S. President Donald Trump said on Wednesday the country was on wartime footing and invoked special powers through the Defense Production Act to rapidly expand manufacturing of masks and protective equipment.
+U.S. President Donald Trump said on Wednesday the country was on wartime footing and invoked special powers through the Defense Production Act to rapidly expand manufacturing of masks and protective equipment in short supply.

 Spooked by a seemingly inevitable global recession, rich nations are unleashing billions of dollars in stimulus to bolster economies, aid health services, provide loans to tottering businesses and help individuals with mortgages and other routine payments.

-Extra cash from governments and central banks failed to calm markets: Stocks and oil prices reeled again, with European shares down nearly 5% to approach seven-year lows and major U.S. indexes off by 7%
+Extra cash from governments and central banks failed to calm markets: Stocks and oil prices reeled again, with European shares down nearly 5% to approach seven-year lows and major U.S. indexes off by 9% and down 30% from highs reached last month.

 Taking their cue from the waning of the coronavirus in China, where it emerged late last year, optimists predict a bounce back once the epidemic also passes its peak elsewhere - hoped to be within months.